DaisyMolving/DaisyMolving.github.io/_posts/2018-07-30-design-fundamentals-colour.markdown

 <p style="color: #424242; font-size: 14px;">Above: use the sliders to generate colour using different ratios of red, green and blue.
 Credit: <a href="https://codepen.io/leemark/pen/lpEHr">Mark Lee</a></p>

 The colour spectrum that humans see is called "visible light".
 It is a comparatively small section of all known wavelengths of light, that contains our "rainbow" of colour.
-On one end sits ultraviolet light, which some insects are shifted towards, and on the other is infrared light, which can be seen by some snakes.
+On one end sits ultraviolet light, which some insects are geared towards, and on the other is infrared light, which can be seen by some snakes.
 <p align="center">
   <img src="../../../../../../../assets/electromagnetic_spectrum.jpeg">
 </p>